danhermes/book_factory/books/output_AI_Enh_12_23b_full_book/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 > **WHAT SHE GOT:**
 > A slick, double-layer polish on a concoction of thoughts, all presented to her as original advice.
 As soon as her supervisor expressed interest, Rue's pale-skin flushed red with a mix of pride and fear; did she just become what she wanted to avoid?

-**Jasper** — An AI writing platform designed for marketing content.
-Users generate blog posts, ad copy, social media captions, and email campaigns by selecting templates and providing brief prompts about their product or audience.

 And there was Razorbeam's Benji, who had recently decided to take life much more seriously since rebranding himself as 'GPTasha.'
 He argued that changing his name was spiritual, claiming a deeper connection with the 'intention' behind AI.
 Mostly it provided an excuse for his usual levels of chaos.

 The announcement, "I'm no longer just Benji; I'm GPTasha!
 Witness my transformation!" quickly became an office meme, complete with gifs of him dramatically throwing his hands up as coworkers tried not to roll their eyes.